eigenlambda123/cpp_reference/00_introduction/README.md

   You'll need an IDE or text editor and a C++ compiler.
 Popular IDEs include Visual Studio, Code::Blocks, and CLion.
 You can also use command-line tools like `g++`.

 - **First Program**
-  Once your environment is ready, you can write a simple `main()` function, compile it, and run your first program.
+  Once the environment is ready, you can write a simple `main()` function, compile it, and run your first program.

 ---